 A total population of 58% resides within Tribal areas, followed by Urban Area where 39 % of the total population resides, thirdly is small percentage of the population of 3 % resides in Farm Land.
 The municipality has a huge area, classified as tribal.
 It is therefore important that programs like Rural Development are fully employed by the municipality in order to improve service standards in those areas.
-Further it is important that a municipality maintains good relationship with traditional leaders within uMhlathuze, so that service delivery will not be comprised.
+Further it is important that a municipality maintains a good relationship with traditional leaders within uMhlathuze, so that service delivery will not be comprised.

-The municipal wards that have the highest population numbers are wards 5, 13, 18, 24, 25 and 29.
+The municipal wards that have the highest population numbers above 10 000 are wards 1,,2 4, 5, 6,9,10 13, 14,15,17, 18, 19, 23, 24, 25,26, 29, 30 and 33.

 In line with national and provincial trends, there are more females than males in the Municipality, i.e. 187 287 females and 177175 males.
-The wards where the number of males is higher than the number of females are wards 2, 5, 7, 8, 23 and 24.
+The wards where the number of males is higher than the number of females are wards 2, 5, 6, 7, 8, 23 and 24.
 It is possible that single males live in these wards and are employed in the municipal area and that their families live elsewhere.

-There is a challenge with Ward 43 population statistics, it is a new ward formed and officiated after the redetermination of municipal boundaries.
-At this state it is difficult to thumbsuck the statistics for this ward until the next census 2021.
+There is a challenge with Ward 33 population statistics, it is a new ward formed and officiated after the redetermination of municipal boundaries.
+At this state the municipality has used old statistics of combined boundaries, until the next census 2021.